ChristianGreen-OSU/DatabaseProject/README.md

 operations.
 This will require to design the database as well to develop a Java application to integrate with the database.

+# Table of Contents
+CREATESQL.txt - creates the database with no data DATA.txt - SQL statements to insert data into database INSERT_DELETE_Statements.txt - all SQL statements to delete and insert example data Library (1).db - the final database file
+Main.java - the java

 # Outline
 ## Part I – The Final Report
 ### Section 1 - Database Description